 A laceration is a cut in the skin.
-Though not all cuts need medical attention, if you have a deep laceration, Sotirios Papafragkou, MD, FACS, Susie Rhee, MD, and the team at Plastic Surgery Associates of Long Island in Roslyn, New York, can repair it.
-They perform laceration repair for ages four and up.
-Call the office or schedule a consultation online today for expert laceration repair from a highly skilled plastic surgery team.
+Though not all cuts need medical attention, if you have a deep laceration, Sotirios Papafragkou, MD, FACS at Plastic Surgery Associates of Long Island in Roslyn, New York, can repair it.
+He performs laceration repairs for all ages and has over 17 years of experience.
+Call the office or schedule a consultation online today for expert laceration repair.
+Visit our laceration Blog for more details.

 A laceration is a cut in the skin that may extend into the muscle, soft tissue, or bone, caused by a sharp object.
 This type of cut is often irregular or jagged and contaminated with bacteria or dirt from the object that created the laceration.

 Laceration repair is the cleaning, preparation, and closing of this type of cut.
 The team at Plastic Surgery Associates of Long Island includes highly trained plastic surgeons who provide laceration repair for individuals ages four and older.

 Because of their training and experience, the plastic surgeons know how to properly repair a laceration, potentially minimizing scarring.